 Critics of firms that leverage proprietary standards for market dominance often complain that network effects are bad for innovation.
 But this statement isn't entirely true.
 While network effects limit competition against the dominant standard, innovation within a standard may actually blossom.
 Consider Windows.
 Microsoft has a huge advantage in the desktop operating system market, so few rivals try to compete with it.
-Apple and the open-source Linux are the firm's only credible rivals, and both have tiny market shares.
+Apple's Mac OS and the open source Linux operating system are the firm's only credible rivals, and both have tiny market shares.
 But the dominance of Windows is a magnet for developers to innovate within the standard.
 Programmers with novel ideas are willing to make the investment in learning to write software for Windows because they're sure that a Windows version can be used by the overwhelming majority of computer users.

-By contrast, look at the mess in the mobile phone market.
+By contrast, look at the mess we initially had in the mobile phone market.
 With so many different handsets offering different screen sizes, running different software, having different key layouts, and working on different carrier networks, writing a game that's accessible by the majority of users is nearly impossible.
 Glu Mobile, a maker of online games, launched fifty-six reengineered builds of Monopoly to satisfy the diverse requirements of just one telecom carrier.N.
 Hutheesing, "Answer Your Phone, a Videogame Is Calling," Forbes, August 8, 2006.
-As a result, entrepreneurs with great software ideas for the mobile market are deterred because writing, marketing, and maintaining multiple product versions is both costly and risky.
+As a result, entrepreneurs with great software ideas for the mobile market were deterred because writing, marketing, and maintaining multiple product versions is both costly and risky.
+It wasn't until Apple's iPhone arrived, offering developers both a huge market and a consistent set of development standards, that third-party software development for mobile phones really took off.